gve-sw/GVE_DevNet_Webex_Board_Companion_Mode_Alternative_Macro/README.md

 the conferencing system and a value with key "numSkip:" which is a boolean (true or false) that specifies if it should skip showing the custom keypad if the entire URI is prefixed by a numeric meeting ID (i.e. 1234567890.bbxo@m.webex.com or 1234567890@m.webex.com) in which case that conferencing system does not require further input to connect to the meeting.
+`DIMISS_BIG_PAD_TIME`: This is the amount of time in milliseconds that will take the custom panel keypad to automatically be dismissed after the last key has been pressed on it.
+The default is set to 30000 or 30 seconds
+`DISMISS_BIG_PAD_ON_POUND`: If this value is set to true, the custom panel keypad will automatically be dismissed when you press the '#' key.
+The default value is set to true

 3) Load the custom panel button included in the **ConnectBoardPanelButton_forTriggeringDevice.xml** file by importing it into the